The best hiking boots for plantar fasciitis are numerous, but if you’re in a rush, our top choice goes to the Salomon Men’s Quest 4D 2 GTX.

 Support and Stability

-The best hiking boots will be those with excellent support.
+The best hiking shoes for plantar fasciitis will be those with excellent support.

 This includes a stiff, tall shaft to protect the ankle area.
 If you’re looking for the tallest shaft available, our top choice (Salomon Quest) fits the bill with an option that’s 6-inches tall.